aspose-total/Aspose.Total-Products/total/en/java/conversion/ott-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to XLSM via Java or Online App" h2="On Premise Java API to convert OTT to XLSM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting OTT to XLSM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSM.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/) to convert OTT to XLSM is a straightforward two-step process.
+The first step is to use the feature-rich document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/) to export OTT to HTML.
+This API provides a wide range of features for manipulating documents, including the ability to convert OTT to HTML.

+Once the OTT document has been converted to HTML, the second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/) to convert the HTML to XLSM.
+This API provides a comprehensive set of features for manipulating spreadsheets, including the ability to convert HTML to XLSM.
+It also provides a range of features for formatting, styling, and manipulating the data in the spreadsheet.

+Using Aspose.Total for Java to convert OTT to XLSM is a simple and efficient process.
+The two APIs provide a comprehensive set of features for manipulating documents and spreadsheets, making it easy to convert OTT to XLSM.
+With just a few lines of code, you can quickly and easily convert OTT to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}